gradle/gradle/design-docs/features/build-platform/README.md

 ### Implementation

 - Extend the JSON parsing code by logic to resolve the init script.
 - The init script can have any name with the file extension `.gradle`.
-The file needs to be located in the root directory of the JAR.
+The file needs to be located along-side the meta-data file.
 - Only one init script can be defined in the build platform meta-data.
-Init scripts can optionally apply other script plugins bundled with the JAR.
 - The init script cannot point to a HTTP location.
 - The resolved init script is executed during the initialization phase of the Gradle build.